ClojureBridge/drawing/curriculum/create-something.md

-Still there were a couple of problems as well as rooms for refactoring, Clara was satified with her app;
+Still there were a couple of problems as well as rooms for refactoring, Clara was satified with her app.
-however, she started thinking her next more advanced app in Clojure.
+Moreover, she started thinking her next more advanced app in Clojure.

 The end.